MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/meeting_agenda.md

 to the next meeting.
 - The group will then brainstorm collectively to narrow the suggestions down to a concise, group-approved research focus.

+### June 15th, 5PM EST

+#### Review of Identified Group Research Topic

+- Final confirmation of the selected research topic; "How effective is Satellite Image Analysis at Predicting Deforestation in Malaysia?"
+- Clarification of objectives and scope

+#### Distributed Group Work

+- Task allocation and responsibilities
+- Timeline and milestones leading up to **June 16** deadline

+#### Planning for the Next Meeting

+- Agreed on next meeting date, June 16th, 2025.

+#### Collaboration Folder Setup

+- All members are encouraged to complete their tasks in the collaborations folder as soon as possible.